cfGothChic/cfmlDataMapper/README.md

 # FW/1 Integration

-The Data Mapper can be seamlessly integrated into a FW/1 applicaion by updating the DI/1 locations to add the factory's model folder in the Application.cfc.
+The Data Mapper can be seamlessly integrated into a FW/1 application by updating the DI/1 locations to add the factory's model folder in the Application.cfc.

 Add the factory's model folder to the list of DI/1 locations: